The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Summary and conclusions

-We have introduced the \Obelisk project: a fully coupled radiation-hydrodynamical cosmological simulation that follows the assembly of a massive protocluster during the first few billions of years of its history.
-This simulation combines the power of modern cosmological codes to simulate a large overdensity at high resolution with the ability to capture self-consistently the evolution of the intergalactic UV background from sources (i.e. galaxies and black holes) to sinks (i.e. neutral gas in the intergalactic medium).
+We have introduced the \Obelisk project: a fully coupled radiation-hydrodynamical cosmological simulation that follows the assembly of a massive protocluster during the first few billion years of its history.
+This simulation combines the power of modern cosmological codes to simulate a large overdensity at high resolution with the ability to capture self-consistently the evolution of the intergalactic UV background from sources (i.e. galaxies and BHs) to sinks (i.e. neutral gas in the IGM).
 While modelling the assembly of a protocluster, the \Obelisk simulation resolves haloes down to the atomic cooling limit, therefore capturing the bulk of the potential sources of ionizing photons in this volume.
-We have presented in some detail the improvements to the subgrid physical models we have used with respect to the previous generation of simulations, e.g. \hagn.
+We have presented in some detail the improvements to the subgrid physical models we have used with respect to the previous generation of simulations such as \hagn.